cly234/LReID-KRKC/README.md

 ### Checkpoints
 We provide the checkpoints of working model and memory model trained after the last step in [Google Drive](https://drive.google.com/drive/folders/1rDFTr7jsLrxnMMFL54meB03CkXu5Yh63?usp=sharing).
 ## Acknowledgement
+Thanks to these great code bases:
 - The code framework is based on [PTKP](https://github.com/g3956/PTKP) and [AKA](https://github.com/TPCD/LifelongReID).
 - The code for efficient evaluation is borrowed from [TransReID](https://github.com/damo-cv/TransReID).
-Thanks to these great code bases!
 ## Cite this work
 ```
 @article{yu2022lifelong,